Simulating Polynomial-Time Nondeterministic Turing Machines via Nondeterministic Turing Machines: Introduction

-On the other hand, the complexity class ${\rm co}\mathcal{NP}$ is formally defined as follows: For a complexity class $\mathcal{C}$, its complement is denoted by ${\rm co}\mathcal{C}$ (see e.g., \cite{Pap94}), i.e., where $L$ is a decision problem, and $\overline{L}$ is the complement of $L$ (i.e., $\overline{L}=\Sigma^*\setminus L$ with the assumption that the language $L$ is over the alphabet $\Sigma$).
-That is to say, ${\rm co}\mathcal{NP}$ is the complement of $\mathcal{NP}$.
-Note that the complement of a decision problem $L$ is defined as the decision problem whose answer is ``{\em yes}'' whenever the input is a ``{\em no}'' input of $L$, and vice versa.
-In other words, for instance, according to Wikipedia \cite{A3}, ${\rm co}\mathcal{NP}$ is the set of decision problems where there exists a polynomial $p(n)$ and a polynomial-time bounded Turing machine $M$ such that for every instance $x$, $x$ is a no-instance if and only if for some possible certificate $c$ of length bounded by $p(n)$, the Turing machine $M$ accepts the pair $(x,c)$.
-To the best of our knowledge, the complexity class ${\rm co}\mathcal{NP}$ was introduced for the first time by Meyer and Stockmeyer \cite{MS72} with the name ``$\prod_1^P$," and Stockmeyer wrote a full paper on the polynomial hierarchy, which also uses the notation ${\rm co}\mathcal{NP}$; see e.g., \cite{Sto77}.
+On the other hand, the complexity class ${\rm co}\mathcal{NP}$ is the complement of $\mathcal{NP}$.
+Formally, for a complexity class $\mathcal{C}$, its complement, denoted ${\rm co}\mathcal{C}$, is defined as where $L$ is a decision problem, and $\overline{L}$ is the complement of $L$ (i.e., $\overline{L}=\Sigma^*\setminus L$, assuming the language $L$ is over the alphabet $\Sigma$) \cite{Pap94}.
+Note that the complement of a decision problem $L$ is the decision problem whose answer is ``{\em yes}'' whenever the input is a ``{\em no}'' input of $L$, and vice versa.
+Equivalently, according to Wikipedia \cite{A3}, ${\rm co}\mathcal{NP}$ consists of those decision problems for which there exists a polynomial $p(n)$ and a polynomial-time bounded Turing machine $M$ such that, for every instance $x$, $x$ is a no-instance if and only if for some possible certificate $c$ of length bounded by $p(n)$, the Turing machine $M$ accepts the pair $(x,c)$.
+To the best of our knowledge, the complexity class ${\rm co}\mathcal{NP}$ was introduced for the first time by Meyer and Stockmeyer \cite{MS72} under the name ``$\prod_1^P$," and Stockmeyer wrote a full paper on the polynomial hierarchy that also uses the notation ${\rm co}\mathcal{NP}$ (see e.g., \cite{Sto77}).

 The $\mathcal{NP}$ versus ${\rm co}\mathcal{NP}$ problem is deeply connected to the field of proof complexity.
-Here are some historical notes: In 1979, Cook and Reckhow \cite{CR79} introduced a general definition of a propositional proof system and related it to mainstream complexity theory by pointing out that such a system exists in which all tautologies have polynomial-length proofs if and only if the two complexity classes $\mathcal{NP}$ and ${\rm co}\mathcal{NP}$ coincide; see e.g., \cite{CN10}.
-We refer the reader to the reference \cite{Coo00} for the importance of this research field and to the reference \cite{Kra95} for the motivation of the development of this rich theory.
-Apart from those, Chapter $10$ of \cite{Pap94} also contains the introductions of the importance of the problem
+In 1979, Cook and Reckhow \cite{CR79} introduced a general definition of a propositional proof system and related it to mainstream complexity theory by pointing out that such a system exists in which all tautologies have polynomial-length proofs if and only if the two complexity classes $\mathcal{NP}$ and ${\rm co}\mathcal{NP}$ coincide; see e.g., \cite{CN10}.
+For further background on the importance of this research area and the motivation of the development of this rich theory, see \cite{Coo00} and \cite{Kra95}.
+Chapter $10$ of \cite{Pap94} also discusses the significance of the problem

+In the next few paragraphs, we recall some of the interesting background, the current status, history, and main goals of the field of {\it proof complexity}.